wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment09.md

 - [ ] Unique kmer function that discards kmers with ambiguous bases
 - [ ] Kmer set distance function that returns a distance metric

-[^vscode]: The Julia language extension of VS Code loads `Revise.jl` automatically if you have it installed
+[^vscode]: The Julia language extension of VS Code loads `Revise.jl` automatically if you have it installed.